Skip to main content

 Simplify the Proposition Before You Add New Tools

-In his experience, that shift translated into a big difference in valuation multiples.
+Silverback's experience is that this kind of shift can translate into a meaningful difference in valuation multiples.

 Businesses that are easier to understand, run, and oversee are easier to underwrite.